PsionPi Cyberdeck – a Psion 5 / Raspberry Pi project

 This was just done using a tape measure, not calipers, so this is to the nearest millimetre, which is ideal as I wasn’t going to 3D print anything yet.

 I went shopping and found that the supplier with the most choice was Waveshare, who are overseas.
-However, The Pi Hut has a massive amount of their range.
+However, venerable online shop The Pi Hut has a massive amount of their range.
 I went through the options and found the one that was closest in size to the original Psion 5 screen.
 This was a Waveshare 6.25″ DSI capacitive touch screen.

 Now, this wasn’t a perfect match (hence me probably needing to 3D print a new back of the case, and it’s probably a bit too thick, but it’s worth a try.
 If I don’t use it for this project, it’ll make a very nice little status monitor for some other things.

-Looking into dismantling the Psion 5
+Dismantling the Psion 5

 There are various “teardown” videos on YouTube.
 For instance: